WHERE DREAMS COME HOME

 REPAIRS

 When reviewing an offer check for repair requirements and/or allowances in the contract.
 Even a cash offer could have a stipulation in the offer stating the seller must perform repairs.
 “As-is” contracts are the only exception.
-As “as-is” contract is just that, the buyer will buy the property exactly how it sits with no repairs done by the seller.
-Financed offers will sometimes be submitted without an call for repairs or allowances; BUT it is not only up to the buyer and seller.
+An "as-is” contract is just that, the buyer will buy the property exactly how it sits with no repairs done by the seller.
+Financed offers will sometimes be submitted without a call for repairs or allowances; BUT it is not only up to the buyer and seller.
 The buyer’s lender will have requirements that the seller MUST perform before closing.

 OTHER CONCESSIONS